 New EVs to look out for in 2026

-These are the most important electric cars arriving in 2026 and beyond, bringing new levels of affordability, performance, range, and more to the table.
+These are the most important electric cars arriving in 2026 and beyond, bringing new levels of affordability, range, and more to the table.

 • The variety of electric cars on the market continues to grow, and that will continue throughout 2026, with a number of important EVs set to hit the market this year.